11 facts about Catherine Howard

-How much do you know about Catherine Howard?
+How much do you know about Henry VIII's fifth wife, Catherine Howard?
 How did she meet Henry VIII, and is she related to Anne Boleyn?
-How old was Catherine when she died, and does her ghost really haunt Hampton Court Palace?
-Here, we bring you the facts…
+How did she die, and does her ghost really haunt Hampton Court Palace?
+Here, we bring you the facts...

 Catherine Howard’s birth date is unknown